AdobeXD/plugin-samples/plugin-design-guidelines/index.md

 ## UI Components & Resources

-UI components & resources will have guidance on plugin UI that will help you design your plugin.
+UI components & resources will have guidance on the diffent UI elements you can use to build your plugin.

 ![UI Components](ux_images/Style_examples.png)